 Enhances relationship building skills

 Helps trainees to recognize their natural conflict resolution style

 Emphasizes the importance of many dimensions of Wellness

 Encourages reflection on moral, ethical, and attitudinal aspects of employment

 Reinforces the value of critical thinking and problem-solving skills

-“The instructor always compares the topic of discussion to the employer and makes sure we have a clear understanding.”
+“Instructor always compares the topic of discussion to the employer, and makes sure we have a clear understanding.”